traject/traject/README.md

     to_field "langauge_code", extract_marc("008[35-37]")

 `extract_marc` also supports `translation maps` similar to SolrMarc's.
-There will be some translation maps built in, and you can provide your own. translation maps can be supplied in yaml or ruby.
+There are some translation maps provided by traject, and you can also define your own. translation maps can be supplied in yaml or ruby.
 Translation maps are especially useful for mapping form MARC codes to user-displayable strings.
 See Traject::TranslationMap for more info: